PojavLauncherTeam/pojavlauncherteam.github.io/markdown/wiki/faq/android/RENDERERS.md

 ![holygl4es](https://raw.githubusercontent.com/whal-whales/random-imgs-repo-for-stuff/refs/heads/main/2024-09-22_12.32.23.png)

 ## LTW (Large Thin Wrapper)
-- Comparatively slower than GL4ES, uses OPENGL ES 3.0+.
+- Comparatively same in performance as GL4ES.
 Only works on 1.17+.
-- Supports OpenGL 3.2 only (With some emulation compatibility with other mods).
+- Supports partial OpenGL 3.2
-- Has a great mod compatibility, can run some of the most popular mods such as Sodium & its family, Create Mod, etc...
+- Has decent mod compatibility, can run some of the most popular mods such as Sodium & its family, Create Mod, etc...
 > [!TIP]
 > LTW is also capable of running a few official shaders (Highly depends on the GPU of the system)!